Drop, Add or Withdrawal

 Dropping/Adding

-Time allowed for withdrawal vaires as per refund rules for the sessions, as listed in the Student Tuition Liability/Refund Policy.
-Faculty approval is still required.
+• During the Summer and Mini-Sessions, time allowed for withdrawal varies as per refund rules for the sessions.
+See the Student Tuition Liability/Refund Policy

 Grading options (Incomplete, S/U, UU, Repeats, WU)